praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 </html>
 ```

-In the first script tag, because the Launch library has not been loaded yet, the initial `_satellite` object is created and an array on `_satellite._monitors` is initialized.
+In the first script tag, because the [!DNL Launch] library has not been loaded yet, the initial `_satellite` object is created and an array on `_satellite._monitors` is initialized.
 The script then adds a monitor object to that array.
-The monitor object can specify the following methods which will later be called by the Launch library:
+The monitor object can specify the following methods which will later be called by the [!DNL Launch] library:

 #### ruleTriggered